Using the Perspective Grid in Illustrator

 Illustrator’s grid overlay View > Show Grid (CTRL+‘ or ⌘+’) is helpful for measuring flat elements and approximating relative sizes.
 This will help with consistency when bringing everything into perspective.

-The Ponyo house main wall was laid out first, using grid blocks as a basic unit of measurement.
-Consider the smallest grid element you might want to use—flower pots could be 1×1, small windows 2×3, etc. and build outward.
-Choose a grid size that accommodates your work and enable snap to grid with View > Perspective Grid > Snap to Grid.
+The Ponyo house main front wall was laid out first, using grid blocks as a basic unit of measurement.
+Choose a grid size that supports your smallest details—for example, a 1×1 block for flower pots or 2×3 for small windows—and enable snap to grid with View > Perspective Grid > Snap to Grid.

 Ponyo house front face flat on the grid